Campo Formio station: Platforms

 Campo-Formio metro station has a standard configuration.
 It has two platforms separated by metro tracks and the roof is elliptical.
-The decor is the style used for the majority of metro stations, the lighting strips are white and rounded in the Gaudin style of the metro revival of the 2000s, and the bevelled white ceramic tiles cover the walls, the roof and the tympan.
+The decor is the style used for the majority of metro stations, the lighting strips are white and rounded in the Gaudin style of the metro revival of the 2000s, and the bevelled white ceramic tiles cover the walls, the roof and the tunnel exits.
 The advertising frames are metallic and the name of the station is in Parisine font on enamelled plate.
 It is one of the few stations without seating arrangements.

 Bus connections

 The station is served by Lines 57 and 67 of the RATP Bus Network.